Florida Premises Liability Attorneys

 People have a reasonable expectation of safety when they visit a business or residence, because facility owners have a responsibility to maintain their property in a safe condition.
 However, sometimes accidents happen and a person can be injured or killed due to unforeseeable circumstances.

-Maybe you or someone you love stumbles in a warehouse, trips in vacant lot or slips and falls at a marina, where someone else’s negligence in observing safety standards has put you at risk.
+Maybe you or someone you love stumbles in a warehouse, trips in vacant lot or slips and falls at a grocery store, where someone else’s negligence in observing safety standards has put you at risk.
 If the accident was indeed related to the property owner’s negligence in maintaining the property in a safe manner, you may have grounds to file a premises liability lawsuit.

 Several factors can contribute to a slip and fall accident in Florida.
 Below are the five most common reasons behind slips and trips:

 - Wet surfaces caused by spilled liquids, freshly mopped or waxed floors, or oil leaks

 - Uneven surfaces, including cracks, potholes, improperly secured rugs, and loose floorboards

 - Debris or other objects on the ground that a property owner failed to clear

 Other Common Types of Premises Liability Accidents

 Thousands of people are injured every year on unsafe, unkept or poorly secured properties.
 When an accident occurs, victims may have a viable premises liability claim and may be able to recover compensation.
 Below are some of the most common types of property-related accidents:

 - Inadequate Lighting